 Sometimes basic is all you need when you’re just looking for a sturdy light for reading in your tent at night.

-Secondly, there are two major technical specifications which will help you establish what you can gain from a headlamp.
+There are a few major technical specifications which will help you establish what you can gain from a headlamp.
 This includes the lumens, which is the unit used to measure how bright the head torch is; and the weight of the head torch which factors in both the hardware and the batteries being used.

 Weight also adds to the comfort factor, as if it’s too heavy, it’ll just hinder you when you’re trying to go about your activities.
 So you should try it on before you buy it, to check that it’s not too hefty.